Two Pointer Techniques for Linked List Problems

 and p2

 each time, attaching the smaller node to the result list.
-Refer to the GIF below:
+See the GIF below:

 To visually understand, the logic of this algorithm is similar to zipping up a zipper, where l1